-The student will submit the Announcement of Dissertation Proposal Meeting Form, available from the Office of Student Services, to the Doctoral Program Director ten days prior to the proposal meeting.
+The student will submit the Announcement of Dissertation Proposal Meeting Form to the Academic Advising office or the Doctoral Program Director ten days prior to the proposal meeting.
 The announcement will be sent to the faculty and graduate student email lists.
 Proposal defense meetings are open to all faculty and students.

 There must be a minimum of three members present for the meeting to be convened, and the absent member is required to submit a written evaluation of the proposal to the Committee Chair.
 Under no circumstances can the meeting be held without the Chair.
-If the Committee accepts the proposal, all Committee members will sign the Approval of Dissertation Proposal Form, available from the Office of Student Services.
+If the Committee accepts the proposal, all Committee members will sign the Approval of Dissertation Proposal Form.
 The completed and signed form is then submitted along with a copy of the approved proposal to the Ph.D.
 Program Director, who has final approval.
 According to University guidelines, only after the proposal has been accepted as final by the Doctoral Program Director does the student advance to candidacy.
-The signed and completed form is to be returned to the Office of Student Services for posting and filing.
+The signed and completed form is to be returned to Academic Advising office for posting and filing.